The click-through rate (CTR) is the most common metric to measure engagement in an email campaign.

-What is the Click Rate (CTR)?
+What Is The Click Rate (CTR)?

 The CTR is a metric that measures the number of people who click an email compared to the number of emails sent.
 The click-through rate is a percentage that tells you how many emails a subscriber clicked on.
 That click shows you whether your campaign was engaging enough to attract not just an opening but also some action from your audience.